Climate Jargon

 Short ton: One U.S. ton, 2,000 pounds or 0.91 metric tons

-Small Island Developing States (SIDS): Group of 57 low-lying island nations or territories that are vulnerable to sea level rise
+Small Island Developing States (SIDS): Group of 57 low island countries that are at highest risk from rising seas

 Small modular reactor (SMR): Small nuclear reactor built in a factory then shipped for installation